By offering the right environment we can guide baby's

 this around the age of six months, not consistently at first and it may

-take another year (or two) before they make longer nights regularly.
+take another while before they make longer nights consisently.

 Knowing what you can expect reasonably, can help you accept

 your baby's sleeping.
-Yes, I know this may not be the help you are
+Yes, I know this may not be the help you're

 Better

-patterns: baby's sleeping skills may not seem impressive at first but
+patterns: her sleeping skills may not seem impressive to you at first

 it's a fact that they develop very rapidly!